 Now that you have learnt a bit about what personal data is and how it can be used by companies and organisations, it is time to investigate how you can keep your personal data private.
 You may know how to adjust your privacy settings on various digital platforms, but there are other things that you can do to protect your personal data online.
-In this lesson, we will introduce you to a range of data strategies and tactics, ensuring you have a range of options to explore.
-We will also investigate the different types of apps and consider which strategy or tactic works best for each app.
-Not all of these strategies and tactics will work all the time, so in this part of the unit we want you to think about what works best and when.
-By the end of this lesson, you should know more about the different apps that we use everyday, as well as a handful of ways you can keep your data private while using them.
+In this lesson, we will introduce you to a range of data strategies and tactics, ensuring

-- a/ Understand the difference between data protection and data privacy - b/ Identify a range of strategies and tactics for protecting personal data c/ Critically examine the effectiveness of a selection of strategies and tactics for managing personal data
+- a/ Understand the difference between data protection and data privacy - b/ Identify a range of strategies and tactics for protecting personal data - c/ Critically examine the effectiveness of a selection of strategies and tactics for managing personal data